Program overview

 • Options for concurrent education, allowing students to pair their French studies with an Education degree.

-• Opportunities for study abroad, enabling immersion in diverse cultures and real-world language use.
+• Opportunities for study abroad, enabling students to sharpen their language skills in real-world contexts.

 Featured Experiences